Like this post? Help us by sharing it!

 The pristine Myeik (Mergui) Archipelago is a little-known paradise of more than 800 islands extending to the south of Burma.
 Despite its closeness to the heavily developed Thai beaches of Phuket, this beautiful chain of islands in the Andaman Sea has remained unsullied by mass tourism.

-3. Sup high tea at The Strand
+3. Sup high tea at The Strand in Yangon

 Time travel to the age of empire with high tea at the elegant and historic Strand Hotel.
 The Strand was opened in 1901 when Burma was still part of British India and it’s the sister property of the Raffles in Singapore and the Eastern & Oriental in Penang.
 Enjoy a British-style “high tea” with small sandwiches, pastries and other sweets, or the Myanmar equivalent with gourmet spring rolls, local-style cakes and traditional light bites.